THE ROTARY CLUBS OF PLYMOUTH & DAKAR SOLEIL PARTNER TO SAVE LIVES!

 Clothing and Used Eye Glasses

-Inspired by the story of the Talibe boys from founder of Project Safety Nets, Ann Dillard, students of the Pan African Student Association and the French Honors Society collaborated to organize and successfully execute the 500 for 500 clothing and used eye glasses drive.
+Inspired by the story of the Talibe Boys from Founder of Project Safety Nets, Ann Dillard, students of the Pan African Student Association and the French Honors Society collaborated to organize and successfully execute the 500 for 500 clothing and Used Eye Glasses Drive.
 They collected 321 articles of clothing and 16 used eye glasses.
-For more infomation regarding this project, visit the project website linked below.